Horse64/old-core.horse64.org/docs/Design.md

   / attribute on a class object instance will occasionally invoke a slow string hash name lookup at runtime.

+- Footnote [3]: Beginner-friendly syntax here refers mostly to favoring fully spelled out words and simple constructs over more compressed, arcane special character syntaxes (which often can be harder to learn).

-- Footnote [3]: Easy to include compiler refers to using the compiler of a language from a program inside the same language as a library, without the need of separately installing an entire SDK.
+- Footnote [4]: Easy to include compiler refers to using the compiler of a language from a program inside the same language as a library, without the need of separately installing an entire SDK.

-- Footnote [4]: Embeddable scripting engine refers to using the compiler from inside a *different* lowlevel language, e.g. to embed it for user scripts in a video game written in C/C++.
+- Footnote [5]: Embeddable scripting engine refers to using the compiler from inside a *different* lowlevel language, e.g. to embed it for user scripts in a video game written in C/C++.
 Horse64 is not easily suitable for this right now.